-The LLS-TA theme played over the end credits.
+The LuLu’s theme played over the end credits.
 A minor chord introduced an image of a Hurricane Planet.
 This blood-colored space-orb of biological and mechanical parts swallowed stars and smacked spaceships from the sky.
-Scarlet spots speckled the black background of space—another trillion Hurricane Planets like it, or larger.
+Scarlet spots speckled the black background of space—another trillion planets like it or larger.
 Each was a single cell of the cosmic horror called the Hurricane.

 Jay squinted at the credits, but the names of artists and animators squirmed and resisted interpretation.
 “Faith, I think I’m having a stroke.”

 “No, JayJay!”
 Faith bent backwards over the couch to stretch to her full length.
-“The bug-stick is making you paranoid.
+“Being bug-eyed is making you paranoid.
 Just enjoy it!”

 Jay licked his dry teeth.
-He reached for the remote and, after struggling with the hieroglyphs, pressed the menu button.
+He reached for the remote and, struggling with the hieroglyphics, pressed the menu-button.
 “Oh, here’s the problem.
 The names are in Japanese.
 We watched the whole episode in Japanese.
 We didn’t even have subtitles on.”

 “Ha!”
 Faith laughed until she ran out of breath.
 “I think I got the gist anyway.
-But that’s what happens on crickets!”
+But that’s what happens on bug-sticks!”

 After switching the language to English, Jay highlighted the next episode.
-He did not select it.
+He did not select it yet.
 “So, what’s up between you and Beatrice?
 Are you dating?”

 “Well, yeah, but it’s complicated.”
 Faith looked away.

 “She carries that bible everywhere,” said Jay.
 “Her family seems pretty religious.
 Does that make dating difficult?”